netgen/local-development-setup/docs/source/macos/nodejs.rst

    nvm list

-This will show you currently installed versions of Node.js on your system.
+This will show you the currently installed versions of Node.js on your system.
 You can select one of those, or install another one, and then execute the
 following: